simonprickett/bartnodeapi/README.md

 ##Example Calls and Responses

-* All calls support JSONP, just add callback=&lt;function name&gt; to the URL.
+* All calls support JSONP, just add callback=&lt;function name&gt; to the URL
-* All calls can be made using CORS (see http://enable-cors.org).
+* All calls can be made using CORS (see http://enable-cors.org)
+* The backend XML API that this uses is documented at http://api.bart.gov/

 ###GET BART System Status